competitiveumar/HopeBridge/README.md

 - PostgreSQL for database
 - Redis for caching
 - Celery for background tasks
+- Channels and Daphne for WebSocket support
+- Google Generative AI integration

 ### Infrastructure
 - AWS S3 for file storage